 by GA Aiken, fantasy (2008)

 Dragon Actually is an unusual case for a book in that it is also published in print form by Zebra at pretty much the same time the ebook is released by Samhain Publishing.
-The book published by Zebra has a different cover and is available for $6.99, but the content in both the book and the ebook is the same.
+The ebook published by Samhain Publishing has a different cover and is available for $6.50, but the content in both the book and the ebook is the same.
 That is not all, this book actually has a longer story packaged together with a bonus shorter story called Chains & Flames.
 This longer story was previously published by Triskelion Publishing back in 2004 under the title To Challenge A Dragon.
-It is not usual for a book to be given so many chances, so you may not be surprised to learn that GA Aiken is actually the pseudonym of an author with considerable clout at Samhain Publishing and Zebra.
-No, GA Aiken is not Clay Aiken - won't that be too obvious? - you may have read her other books that were written under the name Shelly Laurenston.
+It is not usual for a book to be given so many chances, so GA Aiken - actually the pseudonym of Shelly Laurenston - must have done same fancy maneuvering with the publishers to pull this off.

 This book makes me laugh, and I mean that in a good way.
 High in camp factor and full of action, this story is like Xena on steroids.
 Annwyl the Bloody, our heroine, hates her brother and the feeling is mutual, has been ever since they tried to kill each other when they were kids.
 Annwyl now leads a band of men in her continuous skirmishes against her brother Lorcan of Garbhán Isle who is trying his best to be the more bloodthirsty version of Napoleon Bonaparte in this medieval fantasy setting.
 Any enemy of Lorcan, needless to say, is Annwyl's ally.
 And oh boy, Annwyl is definitely Xena with a temper here so if you are not fond of in-your-face warrior princess heroines, you may want to think twice about reading this one.